rehierl/node-tree-outliner/1-3-hierarchies/1-4-characteristic-element.md

 (#V == #P) is true, iff (#CE(s) == 1).

 (1) (#CSS(h) == #P) -
-That is, because each CSS is now required to be non-empty.
+That is because each CSS is now required to be non-empty.
 In addition to that, any non-empty CSS is disjoint to any other CSS.

 (2) (#CE(h) == #P) -
-That is, because each CSS is required to hold exactly one CE.
+That is because each CSS is required to hold exactly one CE.

 (3) (#V == #P) -
-That is, because (CE(h) == V).
+That is because (CE(h) == V).

 **CLARIFICATION**
 `ce-of-set()` is inverse to `set-of-ce()` iff (#CE(s) == 1).